blurrydev/iitm-notes/System Commands/Week 1.md

 	- Use the `-i` option for interactive mode, prompting before overwriting existing files.
 	- Example: `mv file.txt documents/` moves "file.txt" to the "documents" directory.
 - `mkdir`:
 	- `mkdir` is used to create directories in Linux.
 	- Syntax: `mkdir directory_name`.
 	- To create multiple directories: `mkdir dir1 dir2 dir3`.
 	- Use the `-p` option to create parent directories if they don't exist.
 	- Example: `mkdir new_directory` creates a directory named "new_directory".
-- `rm`: R
+- `rm`:
 	- `rm` is used to remove files and directories in Linux.
 	- Syntax: `rm file.txt` or `rm -r directory/` for recursive removal.
 	- Use the `-i` option for interactive mode, prompting for confirmation before deleting each file.
 	- Use the `-f` option to force removal without confirmation.